-- Adequate fire fighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) minimum 4.5 kg fire extinguisher and 3 fire beaters per working area).
+- Adequate fire fighting equipment must be available at an area where works or maintenance is taking place and in good working order (including at least one type ABC (all purpose) minimum 4.5 kg fire extinguisher and 3 fire beaters per working area).
 The persons on site must be trained in the use of such equipment. - The owner must provide a list of all authorities involved in fire fighting in the region, including neighbouring land-owners.
-This list must include emergency contact numbers and must be visible at the office. - The owner must establish an emergency procedure (with contact numbers). - The operator must adhere to the installed hydrogen facility's safety guidelines. - The operator must implement the applicable hydrogen facility's safety guidelines. - The operator must ensure that the hydrogen plant is inspected frequently as required to identify and prevent dangerous events.
+This list must include emergency contact numbers and must be visible at the office. - The owner must establish an emergency procedure (with contact numbers). - Accidental fires are to be dealt with in terms of the local fire protection association or local regulations.